primaryobjects/chatskills/readme.md

 This intent can be interacted with like this:

 ```
-> ask horoscope to predict Scorpio
+> chatskills, ask horoscope for Scorpio
 Things are looking up today for Scorpio.
 ```

 Since skills include a session for storing variables, an intent can choose to continue (return true) or end a session (return false).

 When a session is continued, all input from the user is directed to the skill.
-When a session is ended, input must be received in the format, "BOT, ask SKILL text".
+When a session is ended, input must be received in the format, "BOT, ask SKILL text", to execute a new skill.

 To continue a session after executing an intent, return true.
 Otherwise, omitting a return statement or returning false will end the skill session.